chungtit/quick-translate-popup/README.md

 Either edit `suggested_key` in `manifest.json` and reload, or set it in the browser at `chrome://extensions/shortcuts` (the browser setting overrides the manifest).

-## Notes

-- Translation uses Google Translate's unofficial `gtx` endpoint.
-It's free and works well for personal use, but Google may rate-limit or change it without notice.
-- Permissions are minimal: `activeTab` and `scripting` (to read the selection and draw the popup on the current tab only when you press the shortcut) plus network access to `translate.googleapis.com`.